pydicom/dicom-validator/README.md

 #### Unsupported cases (support may be added in future versions)
 - SOP classes not in the table in PS3.3 such as Presentation States are not handled
-- functional groups in EnhancedXXX SOP classes are not handled

 ## dump_dcm_info